open-simh/.github/docs/simdocs/simh_doc.md

 implies, the syntax is generally the same as Perl regular expressions.
 See <http://perldoc.perl.org/perlre.html> for more details.

-If the PCRE package isn't available in the environment when a simulator is built, the local system's regular expression package (if available) is used and the regular expression syntax is limited to what may be provided there.
+If the PCRE package isn’t available in the environment when a simulator is built, the local system’s regular expression package (if available) is used and the regular expression syntax is limited to what may be provided there.

-#### --i
+#### –i

-If a regular expression expect rule is defined with the --i switch, character matching for that expression will be case independent.
-The --i switch is only valid for regular expression expect rules (-r).
+If a regular expression expect rule is defined with the –i switch, character matching for that expression will be case independent.
+The –i switch is only valid for regular expression expect rules (-r).

 #### Escaping String Data